 During breast cancer awareness month the iconic pink ribbon does a lot to raise awareness around the disease and fundraising causes, but this pink ribbon only does so much if it's not paired with personal efforts to prioritize early detection and prevention.

 Because while the pink ribbon does a lot, cancer isn’t a pretty pink ribbon.

 Cancer is rubbing your mom’s back while she’s getting sick in the bathroom for the 4th time that day.
-Cancer is answering questions like “Why doesn’t your mom have hair?” to unknowing children who don’t understand that this has become “normal” in some people’s lives.
 Cancer is brushing your mom’s hair for her when it finally starts to grow back because she missed the way it felt.
 Then watching her pull out the wig as it starts to fall out from yet another round of chemo.
 Cancer is getting called home early from 5th-grade camp because your mom is no longer part of this world.

 Cancer fucking sucks.

-So while this pretty pink ribbon has done a lot for the awareness of breast cancer and the fight against it, I also think it allows people to hide from how serious and dangerous breast cancer is if it's not caught early enough.
+So while this pretty pink ribbon does a lot for the awareness of breast cancer and the fight against it, I worry that it allows people to hide from how serious and dangerous breast cancer is if it's not caught early enough.

 Sometimes it’s easy for us to hide an ugly disease behind a ribbon because that makes it easier to swallow.
-But we can’t forget how much work there still is to be done to educate women (and men) on the importance of early detection, self-exams, and prevention.
+But we can’t forget how much work there still is to be done to educate people on the importance of early detection, self-exams, and prevention.

 I’d like to ask a question: When was the last time you gave yourself a breast exam?
 Or had a mammogram?
 41,070 people are estimated to die from breast cancer this year.
 41,070 people and all of those who care for them and love them will go through the struggle of watching someone they love fade slowly out of this world like I once did at the age of 10.